 Storing

-Store whole butternut squash in a cool dry place and use within two weeks of purchase.
+Store whole butternut squash in a cool dry place and use it within two weeks of purchase.
 Cut squash should be refrigerated and used within four days.
-Cooked squash can be refrigerated for up to four days or frozen for up to 12 months.

 Preparing